 Outside the city center: it is OK to park your bike on the sidewalk, as long as there is enough space for people to walk.

 A helmet is available for hire as an add-on.
 This is not obligatory in Amsterdam.
-Wearing it reduces the risk of head injuries in case of a tumble.
+Wearing it does reduce the risk of head injury in case of a tumble.

 Predictable riding is key – leave the dramatic surprises for the theater.
 When drivers adhere to consistent behaviors, like using turn signals, obeying traffic lights, and yielding to pedestrians, it minimizes unexpected actions that can disrupt the rhythm of traffic and makes your own experience safer as well.